 When: Sundays 8am-1pm

-The Market Collaborative at Smales Farm
+The Market Collaborative At Smales Farm

 The creators of Coatsville Markets (which sadly closed last year) are back and bringing North Shore’s ultimate Sunday market, The Market Collaborative at Smales Farm—focussing on fresh, organic and sustainable goods and produce from Auckland’s leading artisans all within the leafy and relaxed environment of Smales Farm.
 Expect everything from ceramics, biltong to hot sauce—if you're after a little something to gift, you're sure to find it here.

-When: Second Sunday of every Month 9am-2pm
+When: Second Sunday of every month, 9am-2pm

 Titirangi Village Markets

-500 South Titirangi Road | Titirangi
+500 South Titirangi Road, Titirangi, Auckland

-Take a drive through the Waitākere Ranges to Titirangi Memorial Hall and carpark where you’ll find the monthly Titirangi Village Market.
+Take a drive through the Waitākere Ranges to Titirangi Memorial Hall and carpark where you’ll find the monthly Titirangi Village Markets.
 As one of the largest markets in Auckland, they have been running since ‘91 by parents as a school fundraiser for Titirangi Rudolf Steiner School.
 Load up on fresh produce, listen to live music, snack from food trucks and pick up one-of-a-kind crafts and vintage from talented makers.

-When: Last Sunday of every month from February to November, second and third Sundays in December.
+When: Last Sunday of every month from February to November, second and third Sundays in December

 St Heliers Art & Craft Market

-Vellenoweth Green, 353 East Tāmaki Drive | St Heliers
+Vellenoweth Green, 353 East Tāmaki Drive, St Heliers, Auckland

 Previously the Mission Bay Art & Craft Market, this market now has a new home at St. Heliers at the waterfront.
 Browse arts, crafts, designer fashion and tasty bites to bring in the first market of the year.
 There are over 200 stalls, from specialty hot chillies, natural treats for your doggos, to local artists and writers speaking at events.
 This event takes place every Auckland Anniversary and Labour Day, so keep an eye out on socials for their next event.